kadena-io/pact-corpus/README.md

 # pact-corpus

-This repository contains all of the modules on Kadena's mainnet.
+This repository contains an archive of all of the modules on Kadena's mainnet.

 ## Output